Zeno and Anti-Zeno Effects in Dark-State Dynamics Under Thermal Dephasing: A Numerical Study: Thermal Dephasing of a Pair of Two-Level Atoms in a Single-Mode Cavity

 Our system consists of a pair of two-level atoms in a single-mode cavity.
 It also includes photon leakage and replenishment channels.
-To describe dark-state dynamics, we use the Tavis--Cummings model within the rotating-wave approximation.
+To describe dark-state dynamics, we use the TC model within the rotating-wave approximation (RWA).
 In ideal symmetric conditions, dark states are decoupled from the cavity mode.
-To break this decoupling in a controlled way, we include dissipative channels through a Lindblad description \cite{Davidsson2023}:
+To break this decoupling in a controlled way, we include dissipative channels through a Lindblad description~\cite{Davidsson2023}:

-Here, $\hat{H}$ is the Hamiltonian, $\hat{\rho}$ is the density matrix, $\hat{A}_k$ are the Lindblad operators, and $\gamma_k$ are their corresponding rates.
-Environment-induced dephasing is a standard mechanism in open quantum systems \cite{Breuer2007}.
-Depending on the measurement strength, it can lead to Zeno or anti-Zeno behavior \cite{Ulrich2008}.
+Here, $\hat{H}$ is the Hamiltonian, $\hat{\rho}$ is the density matrix, $\hbar$ is the reduced Planck constant, $\hat{A}_k$ are the Lindblad operators, and $\gamma_k$ are their corresponding rates.
+Environment-induced dephasing is a standard mechanism in open quantum systems~\cite{Breuer2007}.
+Depending on the measurement strength, it can lead to Zeno or anti-Zeno behavior~\cite{Ulrich2008}.
 In our model, $\hat{\mathcal{L}}(\hat{\rho})$ includes both photon exchange with the environment and measurement-induced dephasing channels.

-\subsection{Hamiltonian of a pair of two-level atoms in a single-mode cavity}
+\subsection{Hamiltonian of a Pair of Two-Level Atoms in a Single-Mode Cavity}

+In this work, we assume exact resonance to isolate the measurement-induced Zeno/anti-Zeno effects from detuning-induced dynamics.
+Nonzero detuning would break the dark-state decoupling even in the absence of measurement; a systematic study of detuning effects is beyond the present scope and is left for future work.

 The Hamiltonian consists of the following parts:

 where $\hat{H}_{ph}$ corresponds to the photon field, $\hat{H}_{at}$ describes a pair of two-level atoms, and $\hat{H}_{int}$ represents the interaction between the photons and the atoms.
 The photon Hamiltonian $\hat{H}_{ph}$ is given by: